Pressio/SHAW/docs/run.md

 export MYRUNDIR=${MYWORKDIR}/myFirstRun
 mkdir ${MYRUNDIR}
 ```
-where `MYWORKDIR` is the working directory you used during the building process
+where `MYWORKDIR` is the directory used for building containinig the
-that contains the build subdirectory with all the executables.
+build subdirectory with all the executables.

 ## Generating the mesh